-A Patient-centered Health Care Method
+A Patient-Centered Health Care Method

 With integrated health care, a patient’s unique needs are met in a coordinated fashion by a team-based approach to treating chronic conditions.
-Supporting the patient with a multi-faceted approach, the patient has access to various resources available in the health care community which could include anything from treatment for diabetes to substance abuse issues.
+Supporting the patient with a multi-faceted approach, the patient has access to various resources available in the health care community, which could include anything from treatment for diabetes to substance abuse issues.
 The focus in the integrated health care model is on treating the whole person with case management techniques, rather than focusing on individual illnesses or behavioral health issues.

 Integrated Health Care Systems Can Save Money

 Community-based addiction treatment can result in a 35% reduction in inpatient costs, a 39% reduction in emergency room costs, and a 26% reduction in total medical costs.
 It’s estimated that somewhere between $26 and $48 billion could be saved with the effective integration of medical and behavioral services for patients.
-A broad integrated health care study by the Sustaining Healthcare Across Integrated Primary Care Efforts (SHAPE) project suggests that approximately $656 million can be saved by coordinating treatment of patients with conditions like diabetes, hypertension, asthma, or arthritis.
+A broad integrated health care study by the Sustaining Healthcare Across Integrated Primary Care Efforts (SHAPE) project suggests that approximately $656 million can be saved by coordinating the treatment of patients with conditions like diabetes, hypertension, asthma, or arthritis.